 M.Sc., Dipl.
-TIRP, President
+TIRP, RP

 Claire is a relational psychotherapist with a private practice in Toronto and the Lead Trainer and developer for the Psychology Foundation of Canada’s birth to three “Make the Connection” programs.
 She uses attachment theory and neuroscience to inform her educational and psychotherapeutic work.

 Contac Claire: email@example.com

 Before becoming a psychotherapist, Ted was a serial entrepreneur, founding three successful companies.
 He sold his first company, Sienna Software, Inc., to Space.com in 2000 but stayed on for a time as president, reporting to a board of directors that included Sally Ride and Neil Armstrong.
 Subsequently, he founded Berkeley Medical, Inc. and Ironic Software, Inc., two companies that focused on electronic medical records and document management.

 In 2009, Ted decided to switch gears to pursue what had always held a fascination for him: understanding relationships.
 With the same passion he had invested in his companies, Ted pursued several training programs in order to develop his skills in individual and couples therapy.
 Before he even graduated, Ted founded High Park Psychotherapy and is now a well-established couples therapist in Toronto working in private practice.
 Ted trained at the Toronto Institute for Relational Psychotherapy (TIRP), a comprehensive training program in the theory and practice of relational psychotherapy.
 Ted also trained in Emotionally Focused Therapy (EFT) for couples with the International Centre for Excellence in Emotionally Focused Therapy (ICEEFT).